CristanchoLina/DRAAnimalMetapop/README.md

 # Supplementary material for the article
-# *Dynamic resource allocation for controlling pathogen spread on a large metapopulation network* (Cristancho-Fajardo L., Ezanno P., Vergu E.).
+# *Dynamic resource allocation for controlling pathogen spread on a large metapopulation network* (Cristancho-Fajardo L., Ezanno P., Vergu E.) *Journal of the Royal Society Interface*.
-Python Simulation Code for generating the data and the figures in the article Dynamic resource allocation for controlling pathogen spread on a large metapopulation network (Cristancho-Fajardo L., Ezanno P., Vergu E.):
+Python Simulation Code for generating the data and the figures in the article Dynamic resource allocation for controlling pathogen spread on a large metapopulation network (Cristancho-Fajardo L., Ezanno P., Vergu E.).
+Journal of the Royal Society Interface:

 - The fixed_parameters folder contains the fixed simulation setting, fixed network structure and fixed demographic parameters.
 As well as the notebook on their generation.